J4502-SS16/section2/README.md

 # section2
-Elizabeth's section for spring 2016
+This is the repository for Elizabeth's section of the class.

+You'll find information about readings and examples from class here.